dominikrys/SWW-assignment_2/src/SOLUTION.md

 * `remove` - first the method checks if the word can be removed - i.e. if it's in the tree.
 If it can, `removeHelper` is called that checks if the word is part of another word, and if it is, simply sets the `endOfWord` boolean of the passed string to false. -1 is then returned.
 If the word to be removed is not part of any other word, instead the helper will return the index of the last endOfWord in the input word - past this node all nodes will have to be removed.
 If this helper returns an index, removeRemover is called that clears the children of the node that was the end of the word.

-  * Alternate solution for remove - returns `true` if word can be removed, and returns `false` if the word can't be removed.
+  * Alternate used solution for `remove` compared to the original brief - returns `true` if word can be removed, and returns `false` if the word can't be removed.
 I didn't see how returning what the assignment asked for initially would be beneficial at all.
 This shouldn't matter either way as Kelsey McKenna mentioned that this won't be checked.

 * `predict` - if predict called without a specified amount of outputs, it is passed to the other `predict` method with n = 1.
 That method first checks if the prefix is a word within itself and if it is, returns its popularity.
 If it's not, returns `Optional` of -1.
 This is then passed to a helper.
 The helper traverses down the tree to get to a depth that words can be predicted from.
 Once there, if it reaches it, it calls the helper method `predictStringBuilder` which gets all the possible predicted words (words with the entered prefix) and returns them as a `HashMap` with which stored each predicted word with its popularity.
 The original helper method then adds the prefix if it's also a word into the returned `HashMap` and sorts it by word popularity.
-Then the specified amount of words is added to the `result` `ArrayList` by popularity - if needed, words without a popularity are assigned to the end of this `ArrayList`.
+Then the specified amount of words is added to the `result` `ArrayList` by popularity - if needed, words without a popularity are assigned to the end of this `ArrayList`, as I have chosen for them to essentially have the lowest priority.
 The list is then returned.